antb123/stellar-payment-api/README.md

-# TEMPO's Stellar API documentation
+Stellar API documentation

-TEMPO is a Stellar Anchor and provides support for EUR deposits and withdrawals on the Stellar network.
+Stellar Anchors provides support for token deposits and withdrawals on the Stellar network.

 # Summary